SabrinNowrin/assignment/README.md

 run `npm install`
 after that, run `node server.js`
 7. Go to /client-Two &
- run `npm install` (If you run through an error about dependency, try with this command first `npm install --legacy-peer-deps`)
-, then run `npm start`.
+ run `npm install` (If you run through an error about dependency, try with this command `npm install --legacy-peer-deps`) , then run `npm start`.